Koha-Community/kohadocs/en/source/09_acquisitions.rst

 From the confirmation screen you will see all of the data in the MARC file related to your order.
-If you are not seeing fields such as fund and quanity filled in then be sure to confirm that your `MarcFieldsToOrder <#MarcFieldsToOrder>`__ preference is set right.
+If you are not seeing fields such as fund and quantity filled in then be sure to confirm that your `MarcFieldsToOrder <#MarcFieldsToOrder>`__ preference is set right.

 Once you have added all of the items to the basket you can click the